WeiWang1205/ECE-285-MLIP-Project-B-Style-Transfer/README.md

 # ECE285 Final Project B - Style Transfer
 ## Description
-This is project Style Transfer developed by team Team Name.
+This is project Style Transfer developed by team "Team Name" (Wei Wang, Yuting Jiang, Tianyu Zhao).
 This branch is the implementation of Cycle-GAN.

 ## Requirement
 To run the demo, open cyclegan/demo.ipynb with jupyter notebook on a GPU node.
 It will automatically generate the transfer results of all 4 differenet styles mentioned in the report.
 Note that every checkpoint in cyclegan/output is needed.